VisTrails/VisTrails/doc/usersguide/packages.rst

 Registration
 ------------

-To make |vistrails| aware of these new widgets, developers should specifying them in the :py:class:`ModuleSettings` options.
+To make |vistrails| aware of these new widgets, developers should specifying them in the :py:class:`.ModuleSettings` options.
 For example,

 .. code-block:: python
     :linenos: